Chr15w1986/Javascript_PP2/README.md

 * The stop button, although it stopped the timer, if the start button was then pressed again, the timer would deduct 4ms and then count past the 0ms into minus figures.
     * This was actually due to the `throttleAmount` loop being re-run at the interval of 4ms.
         - The error still exists, but, it is such a small amount of time (4 milliseconds) that it is hardly noticeable to the user.
-## FUNCTIONALITY
-* All buttons have been clicked on to ensure correct function
-* The game loads correctly on all device screen sizes
-* The image loads on the background as intended on all screen sizes
-* The alert box functions as expected when you're above 200ms, when you're within 200ms, and when you're below -200ms

 #
 # TECHNOLOGIES